moonbitlang/moonbit-docs/next/toolchain/moon/package.md

   }
   ```

-- The `heap-start-address` option is used to specify the starting address of the linear memory that can be used when compiling to the `wasm` backend.
+- The `heap-start-address` option is used to specify the starting address of the linear memory that can be used when compiling to the Wasm backend.

   For example, the following configuration sets the starting address of the linear memory to 1024.